Hugh Broughton Architects

 Scott Base is located on Pram Point on Ross Island.
 Temperatures in the winter drop below -50°C with 24-hour darkness for around four months.
 The first iteration of the base was designed for Sir Edmund Hillary’s Trans Antarctic Expedition in 1957.
 A permanent presence has been maintained in the Ross Dependency ever since.

-Many of the current structures have now reached the end of their effective life.
+Many of the current structures have reached the end of their effective life.
 As a result, in 2017, Antarctica New Zealand embarked on the process to redevelop Scott Base and provide a facility to support science for the next 50 years.
-We were appointed to develop the architectural design based on our experience working on other polar research projects for the UK, USA and Spain.

 Aerial view of the existing base